not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT.md

 * A *component-pool* that contains reusable definitions of objects that can be referenced throughout the script.
 This avoids having to declare identical objects in multiple places in a script and can help with structuring more complex scripts through the use of meaningful IDs (see [referencing](#referencing))

 ## Actions
 The *action* level of the TimeSeq script contains the functional part of the sequencer.
-It is here that the actual interactions and processing logic occur.
+It's where the actual interaction- and processing logic occurs.
 Depending on the `timing` property, three types of *action*s can be distinguished:
 * One-time actions (either at the `start` or the `end` of a *segment*)
 * Glide actions (that `glide` from one value to another for the whole duration of a *segment*)
 * Gate actions (that output a `gate` for the duration of a *segment*)